Sacramento / Placer

 If you're under investigation or have been charged with a crime, do not wait.
 The sooner you have a defense strategy in place, the stronger your case will be.

-If you're facing criminal charges in the Greater Sacramento area, don't wait to get the experienced representation you deserve.
+If you’re facing criminal charges in the Greater Placer/Sacramento Area, don’t wait to get the experienced representation you deserve.
 Attorney Ryan Couzens is committed to fighting tirelessly for his clients while providing the clear communication and support you need during this challenging time.
 Every case is unique, and a prompt consultation can make all the difference in protecting your rights and your future.

 Contact Attorney Ryan Couzens Today: